Airdrie Library

-Airdrie Public Library is a public library in Airdrie, North Lanarkshire, Scotland.
+Airdrie Library is a public library in Airdrie, North Lanarkshire, Scotland.
 The library has been housed in a number of buildings since its founding.

 History of the two Carnegie library buildings and the observatory

 The history of the library dates back to the 1850s when the town adopted the Public Libraries Act.
 Its first home was a room in the town hall, or Town House as it was called.
 From 1860 it moved a number of times until the opening of its current home in 1925.

-There have been two buildings purpose built for the library.
-The first was opened in 1894 by a public subscription of more than £1000 and a £1000 donation from Andrew Carnegie (the Scottish born philanthropist) on Anderson Street, today’s Airdrie Arts Centre.
+There have been two buildings purpose-built for the library.
+The first was opened in 1894 by a public subscription of more than £1000 and a £1000 donation from Andrew Carnegie (the Scottish born philanthropist) on Anderson Street, today's Airdrie Arts Centre.
 MP Sir John Wilson gave a further £1000 to write off accompanying debt.

 Unusually, the library has shared a common history with an observatory.
-Airdrie Public Observatory was founded in this building in 1896.
+Airdrie Observatory was founded in this building in 1896.

 The 1894 building proved too small.

 The second purpose-built, and current, building was designed by JM Arthur, and opened on 25 September 1925, funded by Airdrie Savings Bank and a second Carnegie grant.
 The local newspaper, the Airdrie and Coatbridge Advertiser had this to say the next day; "Although not quite finished the new Library building in Wellwynde Street was sufficiently far advanced towards completion to allow the opening ceremony to take place yesterday afternoon".

 The observatory moved along with the library, a purpose-built observatory being built on the library roof and a brass 6 in refracting telescope was obtained by the observatory curator Ex-Baillie James Lewis for the sum of £500.
 The original Dr Reid telescope was also brought from the old observatory.